 Per Federal regulations, a student’s financial aid (grants, work-study, loans), scholarships and additional assistance cannot exceed the Cost of Attendance (Cost of Attendance includes Tuition and Fees, Room and Board, Books and Supplies, Personal Expense, and Transportation.)

-The difference between the Cost of Attendance and the Expected Family Contribution & Additional Assistance is considered financial need.
+The difference between the Cost of Attendance and the Expected Family Contribution or Student Aid Index & Additional Assistance is considered financial need.
 Financial Aid Services will assist students and their families in trying to meet their financial need by offering a combination of grants, scholarships, loans, and employment opportunities.
 Students who have no financial need are eligible to be considered for non-need based scholarships and loans.

 Expected Family Contribution (EFC)